AlexeyPechnikov/ParaView-Blender-AR/Minahasa/README.md

 # Tambora Volcano

-Here are meshes exported from ParaView and prepared for Blender project for Minahasa Compartment of the North Arm of Sulawesi Island, #Indonesia.
+Here are meshes exported from ParaView and prepared for Blender project for Geothermal Model for Minahasa Compartment and Lahendong Geothermal Field on the North Arm of Sulawesi Island, Indonesia.
-For the modeling we use GEBCO 2020 Bathymetry and Sentinel-2 Satellite images processed on Google Earth Engine.
+For the modeling we use GEBCO 2019/2020 Bathymetry and Landsat-8/Sentinel-2 Satellite images processed on Google Earth Engine.

 ![](BlenderLahendong.jpg)